GuillaumeDMMarion/bestartupjobs/README.rst

 This repository provides a few classes to search for startup websites and subsequently scrape them for relevant jobs.
 The top-level procedure follows the general pattern:

-Search repository website(s)\* for startup's websites > search startup website for job page > search job page for job keywords
+Search repository website(s)[1]_ for startup's websites > search startup website for job page > search job page for job keywords

-\* Only one repository's procedure has been implemented, i.e. https://startupranking.com/
+..
+[1] Only one repository's procedure has been implemented, i.e. https://startupranking.com/

 Dependencies